tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

   ![compose_layout.png](Images/compose_layout.png)

 * The `*` operator is used to overlay plots along the same axis.
-This results in one plot with multiple subplots rather than plots that are adjacent to another (like when using the `+` operator).
+This results in one plot with multiple subplots, rather than plots that are adjacent to another (like when using the `+` operator).

   ```python
   # Overlay plots